5 Fun And Easy Kiddie Activities With Cartons

 - Variety of dressing-up clothes and props

-- Have your children decorate a box of carton to hold the dressing-up things.
+- Have your children decorate a box of carton to contain items needed for the dressing-up.

-- Collect clothes and props to put in the box.
+- Collect clothes and props to place in the box.

 The dressing-up box may consist of necklaces, bangles, clip-on earrings, shorts, t-shirts, coats. trousers, ties, belts, dresses, skirts, lacy nighties, petticoats, pantyhose, stockings, tights, shoes, boots, handbags, purses, wallets, scarves, shawls, and plastic eyeglasses.